 Lisa Ralph – Founder, Artistic Director

 Lisa is a performer, theatre-maker and producer.
 For Fair Shake Theatre she has directed Bottled Dreams of Better Days: Digital, (online, 2020), Bottled Dreams of Better Days (The Marlowe Theatre, ROAR Artist Development Programme, 2019) and Music Made Peace (R&D, Young Vic Theatre Director’s Programme, 2018).
 Her producing work includes Freight by visual artist and writer Kate Tiernan (RADA Festival, Gielgud Theatre, 2018), Match Girl by Hans Christian Andersen (R&D for The Battersea Arts Centre) and Find Me by Olwen Wymark (Etcetera Theatre).
 As an actor Lisa has performed in theatre, film and television including work for Talkback Productions, Bloomsbury Festival, RADA Studios, Dikenga Films, The Factory Theatre Company, Lightening Ensemble and The Blue Orange Theatre.
-Lisa also works for disability dance charity icandance, where she is Skills & Learning Lead.
+Lisa also worked for 7 years at disability dance charity icandance, where she was Skills & Learning Lead.

 Hannah Khalil – Associate Artist, Writer